 The hole in the wall between us and the difficult neighbor had to be closed, but she kept giving us trouble.
 Whatever we did on our own land, she wanted to inspect.
 At the beginning I thought she might come around when she saw what our plans were, but it only made things worse.
 She insisted on a higher boundary wall, which we did to keep her happy, but for the hole in the wall Instead of just building a brick wall I decided that it would make a great backdrop for our second pond.

 I wanted to imitate the natural rocks, so it would blend in with the new wall built from natural rock.
 Doing it this way gave me an opportunity to create a waterfall feature in the second pond.
 I’ve done rock sculpturing with cement before in the previous house we had sold, so my two helpers learned how old wire, glass bottles and other metal or plastic rubbish that was left on the property came to good use.

-A lot of our back garden is seen on the blog of our cottage and this video, after the renovations were finished.
+A lot of our back garden is seen on the WordPress blog about Titany's cottage on a video after the renovations were finished.